 - 1 1/2 teaspoons (8ml) pure vanilla extract

-To Make Plum Sauce
+To Make Peach Sauce

-- Combine the raspberries, sugar, cinnamon, lemon juice and water in a medium saucepan.
+- Combine the peaches, sugar, cinnamon, lemon juice and water in a medium saucepan.
 Cook over medium heat until it starts to thicken.
 Make sure to stir frequently during the cooking process.
 Once it’s thickened, remove from heat and cool to room temperature, then cover with plastic wrap and refrigerate until ready to use.

 To Make Graham Cracker Crust